lijiansong/deep-learning/README.md

 # deep learning

-this archive primarily focuses on existing deep learning platform
+This archive primarily focuses on existing deep learning platforms from the perspective of compiling.